emics/FlrigToCloudlog/README.md

 ## Introduction
-Welcome to my repository e [hamqsl.com][hamqsl] and [kc2g.com][kc2g] API.
+This software for Windows require .NET Framework to run, allows you to read information from the **flrig** application connected to your ham radio and send the data to the **CloudLog** platform.

+You can find all info about this fantastic project here (https://github.com/magicbug/Cloudlog/wiki).

+This software also allows you to receive ADIF messages via UDP and automatically update your logbook on the **CloudLog** platform.

+Simply configure the apikey and address of your **CloudLog** installation.

 ---
-## Description
-This software for Windows require .NET Framework to run, allows you to read information from the flrig application connected to your ham radio and send the data to the CloudLog platform.
-This software also allows you to receive ADIF messages via UDP and automatically update your logbook on the CloudLog platform.

-Simply configure the apikey and address of your CloudLog installation.

 ## Installation
 ### Manual installation

 * Create a new direcory (folder) in your computer.